romaindalichamp/TerminalTabTailor/README.md

 Configurability is at the heart of Terminal Tab Tailor; venture into the settings to tailor its behavior to your needs:
 * Prompt the renaming dialogue each time a new terminal tab is opened.
-* Reuse an existing tab when the names match. (experimental)
+* Reuse an existing tab when the names match.
 * Maintain tabs in perpetual alphabetical order.
 * Maintain tabs sorted by descending date.
 * Incorporate the current date into tab names (with a customizable pattern, defaulting to dd-MM-YY).